metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 could be easily provided for custom built firewall, also comments are not very informative.
 In other words predefined rules are neither restrictive nor informative.

-Thus this project reinvents the wheel, and groups those predefined rules into custom groups.
+Thus we "reinvent the wheel", and group those predefined rules into custom groups.
 Custom rule groups don't interfere with predefined groups to be able to distinguish project rules from predefined rules.